-WHO MUST FILE A 2018 VERMONT FIDUCIARY RETURN OF INCOME (Form FIT-161)?
+WHO MUST FILE A 2020 VERMONT FIDUCIARY RETURN OF INCOME (Form FIT-161)?

-A Form FIT-161, Vermont Fiduciary Return of Income, must be filed for every estate and trust required to:
+A Form FIT-161 must be filed for every estate and trust required to:

-- File a federal Form 1041, U.S. Income Tax Return for Estates and Trusts and - The Estate or Trust earned or received more than \$100 of Vermont income or - The Estate or Trust received \$1,000 or more in gross income from the sources listed on Schedule FIT-166, Vermont Income Adjustment and Tax Computation for Fiduciaries, Part III, Column B
+- File a federal Form 1041, U.S. Income Tax Return for Estates and Trusts and - The estate or trust earned or received more than \$100 of Vermont income or - The estate or trust received \$1,000 or more in gross income from the sources listed on Schedule FIT-166, Vermont Income Adjustment and Tax Computation for Fiduciaries, Part III, Column B-Vermont Portion.

-- Vermont Portion.

-The fiduciary of a grantor trust is required to file with the Department an information return, Form FIT-161, along with a Schedule K-1VT-F, Beneficiary Information for Fiduciaries, indicating the items of income, deduction, and credits against tax attributable to the trust treated as owned by the grantor/owner and send a copy of the Schedule K-1VT-F to the grantor/owner, who is required to report the income, deductions, and credits on their individual Vermont income tax return.
+The fiduciary of a grantor trust is required to file with the Vermont Department of Taxes an information return, Form FIT-161, along with a Schedule K-1VT-F, Beneficiary Information for Fiduciaries, indicating the items of income, deduction, and credits against tax attributable to the trust treated as owned by the grantor/ owner and send a copy of the Schedule K-1VT-F to the grantor/owner, who is required to report the income, deductions, and credits on their individual Vermont income tax return.